 AND GOOD LUCK TO MY CLIENT SARAH!!!

-Later on Cameron took me to REI which is this awesome outdoor sporting goods store.
+Later on I went to REI which is this awesome outdoor sporting goods store.
 They had Brooks & Nike gear and a ton of nutrition options so I was pretty happy and ended up walking out of the store with 2 different brands of electrolyte drink tablets.
 They had Nuun (my go-to), but I was feeling experimental so I grabbed Hammer Nutrition Grapefruit tabs & GU Brew Lemon-Lime.
 I also picked up my tried & true 2X caffeinated Jet Blackberry GU for Saturday’s race and a flavor i’ve never seen before — Cherry Blaze.
-Cameron tried convincing me we needed a hatchet, or a Bear Grylls approved hunting knife.
-We are the opposite of the hunting type so just the thought of owning these things made us laugh.

 We get hungry when we shop.
 Please tell me we’re not the only ones… Anywho we ended up at a Indian restaurant down the road and it was delicious!